harishsg993010/web-augmenter/README.md

 ## ✨ Features

 - **Natural Language Interface**: Describe changes in plain English
+- **AI UI Generation**: Draw anywhere on a page and generate fully functional UI components
+- **Visual Editing Mode**: Drag-and-drop elements to reposition them visually
 - **Custom Features**: Save and reuse your modifications across sites
 - **Auto-Apply**: Automatically apply saved features when visiting sites
 - **Screenshot Context**: Optional visual context for better AI understanding
 - **Local Persistence**: Your features and settings stay private on your device
 - **Universal Compatibility**: Works on any website using semantic detection
+- **Browser API Integration**: Generated UIs can use clipboard, geolocation, notifications, and more
+- **External API Support**: Create widgets that fetch real data from weather, news, crypto APIs

 ## 🚀 Quick Start